-Data Science Course #: 222700
+Data Science

-Length of time/Credits: 1 Year: 10 credits Prerequisite: Algebra II/Algebra II Honors principles for reasoning about the world with data.
+Length of time/Credits: 1 Year: 10 credits Prerequisite: Algebra II/Algebra II Honors Grade Level (s): 11-12 world with data.
 A process that is iterative and authentically inquiry based, comparing multiple "views" of one or more data sets will be presented.
 Calculus is intended to prepare students for college calculus.
 Students demonstrate knowledge of differentiation and integration and use their knowledge to find areas, volumes, and cube sketching.
 Using of graphing calculators is highlighted.

-Description: This course will develop the tools, techniques and
+Description: This course will develop the tools, techniques and principles for reasoning about the

-Foundations of Math
+Foundations of Math Course #:-227400

-Course #:-227400

-Length of time/Credits: 1 Year: 10 credits Prerequisite: For SPED students only
+Length of time/Credits: 1 Year: 10 credits Prerequisite: For SPED students only Grade Level (s): 9-12